 I noticed confusion for some shows listed as Hub Entertainment Center in Hempstead NY.

-I saw Boc during Fire of Unknown Origin Tour, in Binghamton, NY.
+I saw BOC during Fire of Unknown Origin Tour, in Binghamton, NY.
 Maybe this is the venue because I don't see that show listed.

 Sorry I can't be more specific it was a long time ago.
 I believe they played this venue a few times.